A True American Story of Love & Sacrifice

 This book is dedicated to the Waggoner family.
 My grandparents, Neal and Ruth, and to my Mom, Aunts and Uncles: Bill, Marsha, Jim, Richard, Pat, Mary Lou, Brenda, Tom and Mike.

-As I read through these letters, they gave me a profound insight into my Grandfather's life; the man he was, the father he became and the grandfather he was at the end of his life.
+As I read through these letters, they gave me a profound insight into my Grandfather's life — the man he was, the father he became and the grandfather he was at the end of his life.

 What you are about to read will show you the loving side of my Grandfather, how much he loved my Grandmother and their first child Bill.
 He truly valued the love he shared and his dedication to family.

 I hope everyone enjoys reading these letters and can maybe get a small feeling for what life was like in war and during their generation.
-"The Greatest Generation."
+"The Greatest Generation" — thank you Grandpa for serving our country, your love of family and being an inspiration to me.

 Letters from the Heart, 1944